YOUR FREE MONTHLY BOOKLIST IS READY TO DOWNLOAD TODAY! SCROLL DOWN TO GRAB YOUR COPY!

 - Fredrick Douglas -

-KIDS WHO ARE UNITED WITH PURPOSE, MAKE IT ALL WORTH IT
+KIDS WHO ARE UNITED WITH PURPOSE, WILL MAKE IT ALL WORTH IT

 This month, we'll build a sense of purpose both as a group and individually with morning meeting activities, personal intentions, big conversations, book recommendations, mental resilience practice and so much more to support and go beyond the Common Core.